 Attainment in PE

-At Rosa Street children attend swimming lessons at Spennymoor Leisure Centre in Year 3 and 4.
-Catch up sessions are offered in Summer Term to Year 5 and 6.
+At Rosa Street children attend swimming lessons at Spennymoor Leisure Centre in Years 3 and 4.
+Catch up sessions are offered in Summer Term to Years 5 and 6.
 Schools are now expected to share how many children leave primary school able to swim a distance of 25m in two strokes and perform a self rescue.
 In 2016 62.5% of Year 6 children were able to swim the required distance in two strokes.
 In 2017 83% of Year 6 children met the standard.
 In 2018 84% of Year 6 children met the standard.
 In 2019 we had 80% of Year 6 children met the standard.

 The impact of the Sports Premium for 2016/17: